You are listening to the Sean Hannity Radio Show Podcast.

 She had three ideas for Trump.

-You know, when she talks about she being Clinton about the emails and she said she made a mistake, my wife really pointed something out and said that Trump should have turned around to her and said, You made 33,000 mistakes, not just one.
+You know, when she talks about she being Clinton about the emails, and she said she made a mistake, my wife really pointed something out and said that Trump should have turned around to her and said, you made 33,000 mistakes, not just one.

-Did you abuse and offend and debase the women who accused your husband of sexual assault?
+Will Chris Wallace ask the question of Hillary Clinton, did you abuse and offend and debase the women who accused your husband of sexual assault?

 I honestly don't know where he stands politically.

-I mean, if I had to guess he probably thinks I'm a nut, you know, a right wing nut job.
+I mean, if I had to guess, he probably thinks I'm a nut, you know, a right-wing nut job.

 I don't know.

-I think he'll ask, you know, he's not gonna seek out my advice on questions, but I've watched him do interviews before, and and he doesn't seem to to shun asking tough questions, and I would expect both sides, they should expect tough questions from him.
+I think he'll ask, you know, he's not going to seek out my advice on questions, but I've watched him do interviews before, and he doesn't seem to shun asking tough questions.

-I don't I have no idea.
+I don't, I have no idea.

 I'm not close to him.